celluloid-player/celluloid/README.md

 has to be loaded via the preferences dialog under the "Keybindings" section.
 In case of conflict with default keybindings, keybindings defined in external file will be given priority.

+## License

+GNOME MPV is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+GNOME MPV is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with GNOME MPV.
+If not, see <http://www.gnu.org/licenses/>.